 - Project-Level Evaluations: Completed projects are evaluated through Project Performance Assessment Reports (PPARs).
 They are carried out after World Bank projects have been completed and involve site visits to assess performance and results.

-- Country Learning Strategy Reviews: These reviews of past strategies feed into new country strategies.
+- Completion and Learning Review Validations: These reviews of past strategies feed into new country strategies.

 - Project-Completion Report Validations: These are desk-based exercises to validate World Bank Implementation Completion Reports (ICRRs).